minprog/adventure/steps/1 introduction/index.md

     to the west.
     >

-The adventure "map" is provided in a few **data files**, that contain room names and description, and in particular, information about which rooms are connected to other rooms, and using which commands.
-None of this information is "hard coded" into the program!

-Though Crowther originally wrote his game in Fortran, an imperative programming language that has been around since the 1950s, we will be taking a more modern approach to its implementation, using object-oriented programming (OOP).
-OOP is particularly suited to Adventure, because its main idea is a series of rooms that are connected.
-Each room will be an object, and all of these objects will point to each other.
+Though William Crowther originally wrote his game in Fortran, an imperative programming language that has been around since the 1950s, we will be taking a more modern approach to its implementation, using object-oriented programming (OOP).
+OOP is particularly suited to Adventure, because we can model the whole game as a series of interconnected "room" objects.

 ## Specification

-Implement an object-oriented version of Crowther's Adventure game using the class structure provided below.
-It should have the following parts:
+Implement an object-oriented version of Crowther's Adventure game using the class structure provided in the assignment.
+The main features of the game are the following:

-1. implement **loading** of the map:
+1. **loading** of the map:
     * handling command line arguments to open a given datafile
     * loading map data into a series of objects
-2. implement user **interaction**:
+2. **user interaction**:
     * prompting the user for commands and execute those
     * warn about non-existent commands
     * moving the player from room to room
-3. implement game **logic**:
+3. **game logic**:
     * forced movements
     * managing items and inventory